Are you dealing with postpartum alopecia?

 If those bald patches are beginning to show through a little too much for your liking then you need to think about a new hairstyle or haircut that can help you cover up your thinning hair.

-This is only a phase and soon the process will slow down and you will be back to your normal hair shedding rate.
+This is hopefully just a phase and soon the process will slow down and you will be back to your normal hair shedding rate again.

 Remember postpartum alopecia affects 90% of women, you are completely normal.
 You are not the first to experience this and you certainly won’t be the last.